 Native advertising landing pages don’t need to hard-sell a product or a service.
 They do so in a manner that’s natural, informative, and highly valuable to the user.
 Likewise, mobile-specific strategies for landing pages that convert need to be natural and interactive, on a version of the site suited to the device.

-Since entertainment is at the very heart of mobile devices for most people, you need to consider how users tend to entertain themselves and apply that design to landing pages.
+- Entertainment.
+You need to consider how users tend to entertain themselves and apply that design to landing pages.
 Social media, for one, is mostly accessed on mobile.
 Mimicking the style and function of social media platforms will make your landing pages seem completely familiar to the user and grab their attention.

 Final Thoughts